 IJFM Readers

-Subscribers and other readers of the IJFM come from a wide variety of backgrounds.
+Readers of the IJFM come from a wide variety of backgrounds.
 Mission professors, field missionaries, young adult mission mobilizers, college librarians, mission executives, and mission researchers all look to the IJFM for the latest thinking in frontier missiology.

 Guidelines for Choosing Topics and Writing Articles: